True potato seed information and growing instructions |

 Serpentine Tubers

 These mixes include seeds from accessions for which the cytoplasm type has been identified.
+Includes diploids and tetraploids (and also some seed from pentaploids in the case of type C).
+Potatoes with these cytoplasm types are usually male fertile.
+Modern potatoes more commonly have the T and W cytoplasm types that are associated with male sterility.
 If you want to breed varieties with known cytoplasm types, you can simply use these consistently as the females in crosses and the cytoplasm type will be maintained.
-There are not clear advantages in any of these types, but they have been used infrequently in modern potato breeding and they may have unrecognized benefits.
-C type cytoplasm, in particular, is relatively uncommon in Andean potatoes and very rare in modern potatoes.
-It may confer some resistance to late blight.
+There are not significant known advantages in any of these types, but they have been used infrequently in modern potato breeding and they may have unrecognized benefits.
+There is evidence that C type cytoplasm may confer some resistance to late blight.

 Late Blight Resistant Diploids